 It is possible that you may need to buy a second router in order to do this (this basically means plugging a second one into your current one so that you have 2 wireless signals) unfortunately some Internet providers don’t provide routers that can be filtered.
 We have a second one in our home and it works great.

-Our homes need to be sanctuaries, not digital brothels and war zones!
+Nevertheless, our homes need to be sanctuaries, not digital brothels and war zones!
 We must know the safe usage of the internet and also, imbibe the same knowledge in our children.